vitalit-sib/msviz-ui/README.md

     grunt serve

-**NB**: if bower or grunt is not present in your path, find it locally with
+**NB**: if bower or grunt are not present in your path, find it locally with

     find . -name bower | grep /bin/